 We all like to smell good (I hope!), but commercial perfumes are loaded with scary ingredients.
-Plus they usually smell so strong I wind up with a raging headache.
-Fortunately it’s super easy – and fun – to experiment with making your own botanical cologne from ingredients growing in your own backyard.
+Plus they usually smell so strong that I wind up with a raging headache.
+Fortunately it’s super easy – and fun – to experiment with making your own perfume, and you can mix up this botanical cologne from ingredients growing in your own backyard.

 Vanilla Rose Cologne

 The combination of the herbs and vanilla make a soft, subtle fragrance that’s great for soothing anxiety and stress.
 Because we’re using a whole vanilla bean, this won’t be as sweet and cloying as vanilla-based scents usually are.
 Combined with natural lavender and rose, this is a classic combination that everyone will love!

 Combine flowers and vanilla in a clean, dry glass mason jar.
 Pour in enough vodka to thoroughly cover the dried flowers float so there’s at least 1-inch of vodka at the bottom.
 And as the flowers absorb the alcohol they will sink.

 Put the lid on and give the jar a shake every so often.
 Let sit for at least two weeks (4-6 is better) then strain the flowers.

 Pour the resulting liquid into a bottle, a spritz top works best.
 Don’t worry if the liquid changes color a little bit—it’s a totally natural part of the process!

 The smell of citrus always perks me up and gives me energy.
 I have a huge wild mint patch so I combined fresh leaves with orange for this happy scent.
 Use whatever is growing in your garden – fresh basil would be lovely!

 - Peel from 1 orange, white pith removed